-One of the major differences between copper and aluminium is that copper has a significantly lower specific electrical resistivity than aluminium.
+One of the major differences between copper and aluminium is that copper has a significantly lower electrical volume resistivity than aluminium.
 This property quantifies how strongly a given material opposes the flow of electric current.
 A low value indicates a material that readily allows the movement of electric charge.
-On a relative scale the differences are significant: copper has a specific electrical resistivity of 100, compared to 160 for aluminium.
+On a relative scale the differences are significant: copper has a volume resistivity of 1.72e-6 Ohm-cm, compared to 2.82e-6 Ohm-cm for aluminium.

 More joints means more failures

 A larger conductor cross-sectional area means that less cable can be stored on a drum.
 This results in shorter cable lengths and thus more joints per unit circuit length.
 Unfortunately, the more joints, the greater the potential for failures due to the following reasons: